Biggest Steelers Hall of Fame Snubs

 Steve Hutchinson was one of the best offensive guards of his generation.
 He made the Hall of Fame class of 2020, and he well deserves it.
 However, there is one Steeler not in the Hall of Fame who was a better guard than Hutchinson, and that’s Alan Faneca.
 Faneca was one of the greatest offensive linemen in Steelers history.
-He played for 10 seasons in Pittsburgh and helped win a Super Bowl in 2005.
+He played for 10 seasons with the Steelers and helped win a Super Bowl in 2005.

 Let’s compare the two players: